Financial Check-In (FCI) Guide for Military Students

-Financial Check-In is the process by which students confirm their course schedule, charges, financial aid, any discounts or military funding, and payment arrangements are correct before securing enrollment in courses.
+Financial Check-In is the gateway to starting your classes at Liberty.
+It is the process by which students confirm their course schedule, charges, financial aid, any discounts or military funding, and payment arrangements are correct before securing enrollment in courses.
 Financial Check-In is required of all students each semester they are taking courses.
 Since Financial Check-In is the final step in the registration process, it is vital that Financial Check-In is completed by the deadline.
 Failure to do so can result in your courses being dropped and/or a $125 late fee being assessed.